My Favorite Christmas Tree Skirts and Tree Collars

 • Theme: What is the overall theme or style of your holiday decor?
 A more traditional home might benefit from the classic look of a tree skirt, while a contemporary space might suit a tree collar better.

 • Tree Type: Consider the type of tree you have.
-Collars work best with trees that have a more uniform base, which is often the case with artificial trees.
+Collars work best with trees with a more uniform base, which is often the case with artificial trees.

 • Pets and Children: If curious pets or small children are a factor, a tree collar might be more difficult for them to disturb than a skirt.